Embedded Data Apps

 // Access Databricks hostname

-To deactivate an Embedded Data App for your organization, do the following:
+To uninstall an Embedded Data App for your organization, do the following:

-- Deselect the Data App you want to remove and choose Save.
-The Data App tile is removed from the EMBEDDED DATA APPS section and is no longer accessible to organization members.
+- Choose Uninstall to confirm.
+The Data App tile is removed from the EMBEDDED DATA APPS section of your Data & AI Workspace Dashboard and is no longer accessible to organization members.

 Troubleshooting